mhogomchungu/zuluCrypt/index.md

 gpg key finderpring: E3AF84691424AD00E099003502FC64E8DEBF43A8

-The key can be retrieved with command: gpg --recv-keys 0x02FC64E8DEBF43A8
+Get the key with command: gpg --recv-keys 0x02FC64E8DEBF43A8

 The key is below: